maryclaireteahan/letseat/README.md

 ### Signup page
 - The signup page is also a standard django form with all required fields for a user to input
-- User must input all information (username, first name, last name, email and password)
+- User must input all information (username, email (optional) and password)
 - After inputting all the fields and clicking sign-up button user will be automatically logged in and redirected to the home page.

 <details><summary>Sign up page</summary>